CBSE Syllabus for Class 10 Science for 2021-2022

-Acids, bases and salts: Their definitions in terms of furnishing of H+ and OH– ions, General properties, examples and uses, the concept of pH scale (Definition relating to logarithm not required), the importance of pH in everyday life; preparation and uses of Sodium Hydroxide, Bleaching powder, Baking soda, Washing soda and Plaster of Paris.
+- Acids, bases and salts: Definitions in terms of furnishing of H+ and OH– ions, general properties, examples and uses, the concept of pH scale, the importance of pH in everyday life; preparation and uses of Sodium Hydroxide, Bleaching powder, Baking soda, Washing soda and Plaster of Paris.

 - Metals and nonmetals: Properties of metals and non-metals; Reactivity series; Formation and properties of ionic compounds; Basic metallurgical processes; Corrosion and its prevention.

 - Carbon compounds: Covalent bonding in carbon compounds.
 Versatile nature of carbon.
 Homologous series.
 Nomenclature of carbon compounds containing functional groups (halogens, alcohol, ketones, aldehydes, alkanes and alkynes), the difference between saturated hydrocarbons and unsaturated hydrocarbons.
 Chemical properties of carbon compounds (combustion, oxidation, addition and substitution reaction).
 Ethanol and Ethanoic acid (only properties and uses), soaps and detergents.

 - Periodic classification of elements: Need for classification, early attempts at classification of elements (Dobereiner’s Triads, Newland’s Law of Octaves, Mendeleev’s Periodic Table), Modern periodic table, gradation in properties, valency, atomic number, metallic and non-metallic properties.